 The University of Detroit Mercy recognizes that drug or alcohol abuse poses a potential health, safety and security problem on our University campuses.
-The illegal use of drugs or alcohol abuse can seriously injure the health of students, impair their ability to perform and can endanger their safety and the safety and well being of fellow students, University employees, and members of the general public.
+The illegal use of drugs or alcohol abuse can seriously injure the health of students, impair their ability to perform, and can endanger their safety and the safety and well-being of fellow students, University employees, and members of the general public.
 Various health risks are associated with the use of illicit drugs and the abuse of alcohol.
-Addiction to alcohol or other drugs is a progressive disease, which, if untreated, is fatal.
-Medical consequences of alcohol abuse include the following: liver damage and disease, gastrointestinal problems and brain damage.
-Abuse of alcohol and marijuana during puberty can result in an imbalance of sex hormones, resulting in reduced muscle mass and shrinkage of testicles in males and menstrual difficulties or infertility in females.
-One out of every 500 babies born has fetal alcohol syndrome, a form of irreversible mental retardation, caused by use of alcohol during pregnancy.
+Addiction to alcohol or other drugs is a progressive disease, which if untreated is fatal.
+Medical consequences of alcohol abuse include liver damage and disease, gastrointestinal problems, and brain damage.
 The use of cocaine and amphetamines can result in heart attacks.
 Use of hallucinogens, especially PCP, can result in an irreversible drug-induced psychotic state and/or delusions that can be life threatening.
 The psychological and social consequences of substance use and abuse can be equally devastating.
-Loss of friends, loss of job, divorce and the creation of a dysfunctional family system are common consequences of substance abuse.
-Substance abusers often experience feelings of depression, anxiety, low self-esteem, guilt and loneliness.
+Loss of friends, loss of job, divorce, and the creation of a dysfunctional family system are common consequences of substance abuse.
+Substance abusers often experience feelings of depression, anxiety, low self-esteem, guilt, and loneliness.
 Ninety percent of crimes are committed under the influence of some mood-altering drug.